 POLST Registry Advisory Committee (PRAC)

-- Advise the Oregon Health Authority regarding the implementation, operation and evaluation of the POLST registry.
+- Advises the Oregon Health Authority regarding the implementation, operation and evaluation of the POLST registry.

-- Review research proposals to access Registry data and advise OHA on whether access should be approved or denied.
+- Reviews research proposals to access Registry data and advise OHA on whether access should be approved or denied.